Site run by the parish council

 That’s enough to remove the presumption in favour of planning approval and to make the emerging Laxfield Neighbourhood Plan and the district’s Joint Local Plan “material considerations” in planning applications.

 The consultation draft is being published to test the robustness of housing land supply information and evidence relating to the delivery of sites.
 The consultation is for a six-week period from January 17 to February 28, so it may have come too late to influence how objections might be madeto the plans for 30 new homes in the village.

 This draft concludes that a housing land supply position of 5.32 years is deliverable (paragraph 7.5).
-Until the consultation has concluded and responses been considered this should not be considered a robust position nor treated as a material consideration of weight in planning decision-making.
+But the council warns that until the consultation has concluded and responses been considered this should not be considered a robust position nor treated as a material consideration of weight in planning decision-making.